SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     Should you wish to re-open the Welcome page, it can be opened via a command palette command.
 To open the command palette select View, Find Command and then search for Welcome.

-5. SAP Business Application Studio is very similar to Microsoft Visual Studio.
-It is browser based so there is no need to intall or update software.
+5. SAP Business Application Studio is a browser-based application, so there is no need to intall or update software.
 You can continue to work on your project from any computer.

 6. The preferences can be view or set via File, Preferences or the gear icon in the bottom left.
 Set the workspace project creation behavior preference to open in a stand-alone folder as shown below.